Full Tutorial for SigBridgeR

 # 2 r-reticulate-degas /home/user/miniconda3/envs/r-reticulate-degas/bin/python conda

 # 3 test /home/user/.virtualenvs/test/bin/python venvPlease note that the environmental dependencies required for DEGAS to run are quite stringent, and conflicts are highly likely to occur.
-This is why the use of this screening method is not recommended.

 returning structure: A list containing: